rocketlaunchr/dataframe-go/README.md

 ## Exporting Data

-The `exports` sub-package has support for exporting to csv, jsonl, Excel and directly to a SQL database.
+The `exports` sub-package has support for exporting to csv, jsonl, parquet, Excel and directly to a SQL database.

 ## Optimizations